QualitativeDataRepository/iqmrnavigator/participants/index.md

 On each instructional day, you are on your own for lunch and dinner; there are a variety of venues nearby the Syracuse University campus.

 There will be a few organized lunches focusing on particular regions or topics that will be announced once the Institute starts.
-There will also be an organized complimentary dinner on Monday, June 16, time and location TBD, as well as a closing reception on Thursday, June 26, in the Maxwell Foyer.
+There will also be an organized complimentary dinner on Monday, June 16, 6pm at the Institute for Verterans and Military Families, as well as a closing reception on Thursday, June 26, in the Maxwell Foyer.

 ATTIRE
 ------